Idokr1/Dynamic-Tabs-JS/README.md

 # Dynamic Tabs Project
-In this project, I created a simple website with an option to switch tabs using the event target of the container using JavaScript and CSS
+In this project I created a simple website with an option to switch tabs using the event target of the container using JavaScript and CSS

 ## Built With
 - HTML